Northport-East Northport Union Free School District: History

 In 1970, a fire destroyed the upper floor of Ocean Avenue School.
 In 1982, Larkfield School closed, and the property was sold.
 In 1988, 9th graders were moved back to the high school, as part of an extensive grade restructuring.
 In 1991 Middleville Road Middle School Was closed, and in 1997 Northport Middle School relocated to the Middleville Road facility.

 In 2003–2004, additions were made to Northport High School, Northport Middle School, and East Northport Middle School.
-More recently, in 2010, the school district has been threatened with potential budget cuts in the 2010-11 budget, potentially causing a loss of 40 teachers, and of the districtwide summer music program.
+More recently, in 2010, the school district has been threatened with potential budget cuts in the 2010-11 budget, potentially causing a loss of 40 teachers, and of the district wide summer music program.
 However, the school budget has not yet been finalized.
 Most of the cuts are related to a significant decrease in state aid.